Hal Sparks article posted on Seattle Gay News

 “The goal of my career has always been to release a stand-up special about every year and a half,” Sparks said.
 “I want to be somebody while also making jokes can add to be public dialogue.”

-A lot of what he discusses can be heard on his Wednesday radio show Hump Days with Hal.
+You can also hear him on his Wednesday radio show Hump Days with Hal.

 Sparks has come a long way since he started his career as a comedian.
 He moved from Kentucky to Chicago at the age of 14 and jumped at the chance to join the Second City Troupe.